 Heel the World

 Savior: Heel the World seeks to single-handedly bring back the bespoke shoe.
-Based out of Africa, the company itself is philanthropic in that they train unemployed workers to craft shoes, giving them a valuable skill while also giving the world gorgeous, truly bespoke shoes.
+Based out of Africa, the company itself is philanthropic.
+They train unemployed workers to craft shoes, giving them a valuable skill while also giving the world gorgeous, truly bespoke shoes.
 You get to look your best while patronizing a business that saves lives.

 Johnston & Murphy

 Fast & Dirty: Loake shoes are about as far as one can get from actual bespoke; yet they are still considered worthy of the label by many.
-While they’re factory-made, there’s still a huge human element that goes into every shoe made by Loake, all at prices that rival companies without the same QC.
+While they’re factory-made, there’s still a huge human element that goes into every shoe made by Loake.
+And yet, with prices that rival companies without the same QC.
 They’re an indomitable introduction to the bespoke world for those with limited resources.